Alfred Blunt: Speech and abdication crisis

 A Telegraph and Argus reporter, Ronald Harker, was present.
 He took his notes back to the office and, on conferring with his colleague Charles Leach, agreed that the national media might be interested and sent the story over the wire to the Press Association.
+The press took this for the first public comment by a notable person on the crisis and it became front-page news on 3 December.
 Eight days later, King Edward VIII abdicated.
 When asked about it later, Blunt revealed that the comments he made had been intended to be a lament of the King's indifference to churchgoing.
 Like most other Britons, he had never even heard of Wallis Simpson.

 The Bishop's doubts about Edward VIII's piety stood in marked contrast with the views of some other clergy such as the Rev Robert Anderson Jardine, of Darlington, who several months later conducted the wedding ceremony of the Duke of Windsor and Wallis Warfield, as she was again known.

 Personal and later life

 He married, in 1909, Margaret Catharine (also known as Maggie), daughter of Lieutenant-Colonel J. Duke of the Indian Medical Service, and by her had two sons and two daughters.

 Resigning his bishopric, he retired to York, where he died on 12 June 1957 aged seventy-seven.
 He was buried at Calverley, Yorkshire.